Sandra-Chaparro/Sandra-Chaparro/README.md

   - 👩🏻‍🏫 I am currently working as a Computer Science Tutor providing lessons on: Javascript, ReactJS, C++, Java, etc.
   - I finished a cohort project with the Dallas Software Developers where we created a Grocery Managment Tool using MERN stack.
   - 👩🏼‍💻I finished my Co-Op as a software engineer on 10/2022 and I am ready to start a full time opportunity to keep growing and contributing using my           skills and knowledge. 🧠 💡

+  - Currently I am also learning about Generative AI, and implementing it to practice.